STEM Exploration Day for Boys

 Attendees see UW-Stevens Point with workshops held throughout campus.
 Schools are encouraged to bring student groups, but individuals are welcome to attend the program.

 Registration is closed.
-Available workshops are posted below.
+The available workshops from the event are posted below.

 Registration and Exhibit Exploration (Dreyfus University Center (DUC))